 Furthermore, Olmsted City Schools District complies with federal laws that prohibit discrimination in programs and activities receiving federal assistance.
 Title VI of the Civil Rights Act of 1964 prohibits Section 504 of the Rehabilitation Act of 1973 prohibits discrimination on the basis of handicap.
 Title IX of the Education Amendments of 1972 prohibits discrimination on the basis of sex.
+The Age Discrimination on the basis of sex.
 The Age Discrimination Act of 1975 prohibits discrimination on the basis of age.
 Olmsted City Schools District also complies with the Family Education Rights and Privacy An official school records.
 Inquiries regarding unlawful discrimination may be directed to the principal of the building or the district compliance officer.